pgjdbc/www/documentation/head/connect.md

 	This value is an optional argument to the constructor of the socket factory class provided above.

+*   'reWriteBatchedInserts=true'

+	This will change batch inserts from insert into foo (col1, col2, col3) values (1,2,3) into insert into foo (col1, col2, col3) values (1,2,3), (4,5,6) this provides 2-3x performance improvement

 	<a name="connection-failover"></a>
 	## Connection Fail-over